Quif/d-util/src/Music.md

 # Musics

-so this is indev so if you find errors just make an issues that will really help me :)
+this is indev so if you find errors just make an issues that will really help me :)

 ## for discord.js 9.0.0^